 Today, Hansson is responsible for getting GeoCore X10 to analyse and catalogue minerals in the correct way; a task that involves pushing boundaries on a daily basis.
 Making the impossible possible.
 “When you work with pioneering technology, it is not just about reaching a new goal, one also has to invent the path to that goal”, Alexander continues.

-Early on, Rebenius realised that Orexplore needed a culture in which talents could be challenged but also fulfilled.
-“We have a flat organisation without project managers.
-Instead, the responsibility of solving a problem rests on you or your team.
+Orexplore builds a culture in which talents could be challenged but also fulfilled.
+The responsibility of solving a problem rests on you or your team.
 And since the task is to solve problems that no one has solved before, everyone has their own way of achieving results.
-This leads to a strong belief in one's own ability, and our people develop both personally and professionally.
-Since we are still a small company, there is a good understanding for the challenges that face individuals and departments”, Rebenius explains.
+This leads to a strong belief in one’s own ability, and our people develop both personally and professionally.
+In the company, there is a good understanding for the challenges that face individuals and departments”.